-ServiceNow’s approach to AIOps helps IT fix system issues faster
+ServiceNow’s approach to AIOps helps IT fix system issues faster than ever before

 Why are ServiceNow clients increasingly adopting AIOps?

 Enterprises across the board are investing to provide compelling customer experiences through digital services.
 To be competitive, they are also constantly updating and refreshing these services.
 This has led to the adoption of new architectures and an increase in the complexity of the underlying technology behind the services.
 It has also sparked an explosion in the amount of data that is being generated.

 Operations teams are under pressure to meet demanding SLAs and keep digital services running.
 The methods currently used to identify potential problems take too long.
 In addition, whether it is finding the root cause of a problem or fixing the problem, success depends on the skill and experience of the person doing the job.

 For this reason, the triage and remediation processes are not scalable and are not always repeatable.
 In an era of digital transformation where everybody is trying to move extremely fast, this becomes a bottleneck.